zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-flow/create-flow.md

 ## Task 2: Define FTP Invoke Activity
 Add FTP Invoke to integration canvas.

-1. Change the Layout to Horizontal from the Tool bar on the top.
+1. Change the Layout to Horizontal from the Toolbar on the top.
 Hover over the outgoing arrow from the *Scheduled* activity and Click the **+** sign in the integration canvas.

 2. Select the configured FTP Adapter connection which is created in the previous lab.
 This invokes the Oracle ERP Cloud Endpoint Configuration Wizard.